henniggroup/MPInterfaces/README.rst

 - cd vasp_automation

-- python setup.py install (no sudo privilege required if installing in a virtual environment)
+- python setup.py install(or develop) (no sudo privilege required if installing in a virtual environment)

 Status:
 =======================